danilofreire/awesome-stars/README.md

 - [datascience-box](https://github.com/rstudio-education/datascience-box) - Data Science Course in a Box
 - [r-docker-tutorial](https://github.com/ropenscilabs/r-docker-tutorial) - A docker tutorial for reproducible research
 - [course-site](https://github.com/uc-cfss/course-site) - Course site for Computing for the Social Sciences (MACS-30500)
-- [course](https://github.com/plsc-31101/course) - Introduction To Computational Tools And Techniques For Social Research
 - [pinochet-analyze](https://github.com/diegoquintanav/pinochet-analyze) - A repository for exploring the pinochet dataset [freire2019pinoche]
 - [dataviz](https://github.com/clauswilke/dataviz) - A book covering the fundamentals of data visualization
 - [UGA_POLS-8500-Machine-Learning-Text-Analysis](https://github.com/ljanastas/UGA_POLS-8500-Machine-Learning-Text-Analysis) - This is a repository for R code lecture notes for the Fall 2019 version of POLS 8500 on text analysis and machine learning for the social sciences.